R342li/R342li.github.io/_pages/contact.md

 ---

 ### Write to me
 At present, I am continuing to improve my data analysis ability.
-If you have any suggestions or know related job opportunities, please do not hesitate to contact me
+If you have any suggestions or know related job opportunities, please do not hesitate to contact me.

 <form action="https://formspree.io/f/mwkjkvye" method="POST">